-The investors' households are risk-neutral, but leave the system with a rate of γ .
+The investors' households (distinct from the ordinary households described below) are riskneutral, but leave the system with a rate of γ .
 This ensures that investors always demand credit and do not accumulate enough wealth to be eventually fully self-financing.
 After departure, they consume the remaining part of their wealth.
 The investors accumulate wealth according to where V_t is the value of investment in firms' shares as defined above by eq.
-13. When the investor's household dies, it consumes all its wealth and departs the scene.
-This process creates the investors consumption C_t^e .
+13. When the investors' household dies, it consumes all its wealth and departs the scene.
+This process creates the investors' consumption C_t^e .